self-hosted · for solo developers

 Open.
 Review.
 Merge.

-When the agent's done, click Open PR.
-The diff, bot reviews, and checks all appear in the same page.
+Click Open PR.
+The diff, bot reviews, and checks appear in the same page.
 Click Squash and merge.
-Done.
-No flipping back to GitHub mid-session.
+Done — no tab-hopping to GitHub mid-session.

 Mobile home — clean composer, hamburger nav, slash chips